Before the interview

 Do you have any questions for me?

 - This is your opportunity to find out whether this really is the right job and the right company for you so don’t be afraid to ask questions.
-Bear in mind that asking a few insightful questions will indicate to the interviewer that you are taking the interview seriously and may well raise you in the estimation of the interviewer.
+Bear in mind that asking a few insightful questions will indicate to the interviewer that you are taking the interview seriously and may leave a positive impression on the interviewer.
 Always have at least two questions ready, ask about the job or the property.
 Do not ask about wages, how many hours, accommodations or interview results unless the interviewer brings it up first.
-Find below some examples:
+Find some examples below:

 - What skills and experiences would make a candidate ideal for this position?